If you have any questions about our child care grants, please contact Sonja Banks at firstname.lastname@example.org or 206.526.7944.

 How do I get accepted into the program?

 Complete an initial application in May.
-Once we receive your application, we will review the materials provided and ensure that you meet our eligibility requirements.
-We will then notify you as to whether you will move on to interview with our program committee, or if your application is declined.
+Once we receive your application, we will review the materials provided to ensure that you meet our eligibility requirements.
+We will then notify you as to whether you will move on to an interview with our program committee, or if your application is declined.

-If you are contacted for an interview, please know that the interview is in a relaxed setting at our office.
+If you are contacted for an interview, please know that the interview is in a relaxed setting.
 If you need to bring your child/ren with you, that is perfectly okay.

 What kind of support will I receive?

-Each student accepted into the Child Care Grant Program is awarded up to $2,000 per child (depending on the child’s age), per quarter (paid directly to the parent’s preferred licensed daycare provider); and family support.
+Each student accepted into the Child Care Grant Program is awarded up to $2,000 per child (depending on the child’s age), per quarter (paid directly to the parent’s preferred licensed day care provider).

-In addition, each student is matched with a Seattle Milk Fund Family Support Advocate who offers support and encouragement from day one through graduation day.
+In addition, each student is matched with a Seattle Milk Fund Advocate who offers support and encouragement from day one through graduation day.

 How flexible is your program?

 Students are allowed to change their major once while in the program.
 If a student is placed on probation for not meeting our minimum eligibility requirements for one quarter, they will continue to receive funding.
-However, if a student is placed on probation for a second time, they will forfeit their place in the program.
+However, if a student does not meet our minimum eligibility requirements for a second time, they will forfeit their place in the program.
 Students can also take one quarter off (for any reason) and not lose their place in the program (funding will be suspended for that quarter).
-Students who opt to take off for one quarter will not be eligible to receive an additional probationary quarter.
+Students who opt to take off for one quarter will not be eligible to receive a probationary quarter, as their quarter off would be considered their probation quarter.